-The discount rate used to measure total pension liability was 2.67% as of September 30, 2019, which was a decrease of 1.58% from the discount rate as of September 30, 2018.
+The discount rate used to measure total pension liability was 2.23% as of September 30, 2020, which was a decrease of 0.44% from the discount rate of 2.67% as of September 30, 2019.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate, including the future increases in the employee contribution rates legislated.
 Based on those assumptions, the plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments of 4.00% was applied to all periods of projected benefit payments that are covered by projected assets.
-For periods where future benefit payments are not covered by projected assets, the yield on a 20-year AA Municipal Bond Index was applied, which was 2.66% as of the measurement date of September 30, 2019.
+For periods where future benefit payments are not covered by projected assets, the yield on a 20-year AA Municipal Bond Index was applied, which was 2.21% and 2.66% as of September 30, 2020, and 2019, respectively.